evil-cry/cyber-analytics-ml/readme.md

 ```

 ### Value Search and Graphs
-1. If you need to find a parameter value that works best for a classifier, you are out of luck - the code was refactored and value tester no longer works. _make_graph()_ still works for old testing data.
+1. If you need to find a parameter value that works best for a clustering algorithm, utilize the other methods in main.
-2. Once testing is done, [make_graph.py](spam_classification/classifier/make_graph.py) provides a way to plot line graphs based on test results.
-Disclaimer: the method currently only looks at the first value that it finds to be changing in a subset of the test results.
-It first looks at Stop Word ‰ Removed.
-If it changes, it will not look at other parameters!
-If not, it goes one by one through parameters until it finds the first one that changes.

 ## Spam Detector Classification
 This project provides an easy way to implement and test spam detection using classifiers.